Using Regex in Unqork

 Native Unqork Components

-The Text Field has a dedicated setting where you can add your custom Regex.
-In Advanced Icon Advanced, you can see a setting called Regular Expression Pattern (Regex).
+The Text Field component has a dedicated setting where you can add custom Regex.
+In the Advanced settings, there's a couple of Regular Expression Pattern settings to add Regex syntax and a custom error message when the criteria is not met.

 A static image displaying the Text Field configuration screen, the Regular Expression Patter (Regex) and Pattern Error Message fields are highlighted.

-Here's what the configuration window looks like with the Regex set to check for a proper email:
+Here's what the configuration window looks like with the Regex set to check for a valid email address:

 A static image displaying the Text Field configuration window, the Regular Express Pattern field is filled out with the following REGEX code ([a-zA-Z0-9._%-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,6})*$